aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 All fortunes are wrong except this one.
 <br />

 <a href="#"><img src="img/blank.png" width="30"/></a> <a